tweag/funflow/README.rst

 Running a workflow
 ------------------

-To run a workflow, use one of the options from Control.FunFlow.Exec.Simple_ .
+To run a workflow, use one of the options from Control.Funflow.Exec.Simple_ .
 The easiest place to start is with `withSimpleLocalRunner`.
 This takes the absolute path to a directory used to host the content store.
 It returns a function which can be used to run your workflow.